 What you can do

 Preparing a list of questions for your doctor will help you make the most of your time together.
 List your questions from most important to least important.
-For microcephaly, some basic questions to ask your doctor include:
+For microcephaly, some basic questions to ask your doctor might include:

 Tests and diagnosis